-2) Narration and voices: In traditional documentary fashion the narrative line of the program will be constructed as much as possible from interviews.
+Narration and voices: In traditional documentary fashion, the story line of the program will be constructed as much as possible from interviews.
 Narration will be written to link interview segments, make points otherwise missing or unclear, and to narrate animated sequences and other graphics requiring words crafted to the visuals.
-A limited number of actor voices may be used to read texts from relevant historical personages.
+Actor voices may be used to voice translations of Spanish language interviews and to interpret other texts if needed.

-3) Location footage: Mesoamerican site footage will be focused on Guatemala (the focus of much of ancient Maya vase production and modern looting) and, secondarily, Belize.
-Where possible, interviews will be conducted on location, for example filming archeologists Freidel and Fialko on the job at El Perú and Naranjo.
+Location footage: Mesoamerican site footage will be focused on Guatemala (the focus of much of ancient Maya vase production and modern looting) and, secondarily, Belize.
+Where possible, interviews will be conducted on location, for example filming archeologist David Freidel on the job at El Perú.

-Guatemala filming will include the archaeological sites Tikal, Uaxactún, Naranjo and El Perú.
-Guatemalan vase collections to be documented include those of the Tikal Museum at the Tikal site and of the Popol Vuh Museum and National Museum of Archaeology and Ethnology in Guatemala City.
-Belize locations will include the Maya site of Buenavista del Cayo and the National Museum in Belize City.
+Guatemala filming will include the architecture and environment of the sites of Tikal, Uaxactún and Yaxha, and active archaeological investigation at the sites of Naranjo and El Perú.
+Guatemalan vase collections to be documented will include those of the Popol Vuh Museum and National Museum of Archaeology and Ethnology in Guatemala City.
+Belize locations will include the National Museum in

+Belize City, location of the Buenavista Vase.
 In Yucatán, Mexico, we will film all aspects of pottery production and painting in the workshop of Maya master painter Patricia Martín Morales.

 US locations will include museums with major vase collections, including the Museum of Fine Arts in Boston, the Mint Museum and Duke University in North Carolina and the Princeton Art Museum.
+Footage will include the vases themselves, filmed both in context and in isolation on a turntable, museum staff working with the collections in storage facilities and laboratories, and members of the public interacting with collections on display.
 We will also film in major private collections.
 A vase auction will be filmed in a major American city, probably New York.
+We will document Ron Bishop's work at the Smithsonian Conservation Analytical Laboratory and his analysis of vase samples by Neutron-Activation Analysis using the Center's nuclear reactor at the National Institute of Science and Technology.